tpapp/DynamicHMC.jl/docs/src/index.md

 This package implements a variant of the “No-U-Turn Sampler” of Hoffmann and [Gelman (2014)](https://arxiv.org/abs/1111.4246), as described in [Betancourt (2017)](https://arxiv.org/abs/1701.02434). **In order to make the best use of this package, you should read at least the latter paper thoroughly**.

 This package is mainly useful for Bayesian inference.
-To make the best use of it, you need to be familiar with the conceptual building blocks of Bayesian inference, most importantly, you should be able to code a posterior function in Julia.
-For various techniques and a discussion of MCMC methods, you may the [Stan Modeling Language manual](http://mc-stan.org/users/documentation/index.html) helpful.
+In order to use it, you need to be familiar with the conceptual building blocks of Bayesian inference, most importantly, you should be able to code a (log) posterior as a function in Julia.
+For various techniques and a discussion of MCMC methods (eg domain transformations, or integrating out discrete parameters), you may find the [Stan Modeling Language manual](http://mc-stan.org/users/documentation/index.html) helpful.
 If you are unfamiliar with Bayesian methods, [Bayesian Data Analysis](http://www.stat.columbia.edu/~gelman/book/) is a good introduction, among other great books.

 The package aims to “[do one thing and do it well](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well)”: given a log density function